Max Urban (architect)

 Max Urban (24 August 1882 – 17 July 1959) was a Czech architect and filmmaker.
 After studying at the Czech Technical University in Prague he worked as a pioneering filmmaker in the years before the First World War.
 He collaborated with his wife, the actress Andula Sedláčková, and worked as a screenwriter, cinematographer and film director.
 After the conflict, and Czechoslovakia's independence from Austria-Hungary, he focused on his architectural career.
-Amongst his most notable work was the Barrandov Studios in Prague, noted for its modern design.
+Among his most notable works was the Barrandov Studios in Prague, noted for its modern design.
 He also designed the Barrandov Terraces complex of buildings.